mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 comments: true
 ---

-That concludes the 2nd part of the tutorial.
-In the next part, I will show how you can create an access point, make a bridge between your internet connection and the access point, and sniff packets from the bridge.
+In this part 3 of the "**Build a Man-in-the-Middle System**" tutorial, I will teach you how to set up your very own rogue access point where people will connect to you.
+You can use this technique anywhere there’s a WiFi hotspot.
+And all with open source tools!